willdurand/BazingaJsTranslationBundle/Resources/doc/index.md

 #### Locales

-You can specify a `locales` **query parameter** to get translations in another language but also to load translations for different languages at once:
+You can use the `locales` **query parameter** to get translations in a specific language, or to load translation messages in several languages at once:

 ``` html
 <script type="text/javascript" src="{{ url('bazinga_jstranslation_js', { 'domain_name': 'DOMAIN_NAME') }}?locales=MY_LOCALE"></script>